 Spring Break training is an essential jump start to the championship season.

 While the lake may still be frozen in Manhattan, being able to row twice a day on flat water in the Texas sunshine provides the focus, intensity, and fun we need to launch our spring season.
-This single week is the equivalent of 3 weeks of regular practice back home, so the team returns race ready with their sights on the USRowing Regional Championship at the end of the season in May and Nationals beyond that.
+This single week is the equivalent of 3 weeks of regular practice back home, so the team returns race ready with their sights on the USRowing Regional Championship at the end of the season in May and potentially Nationals beyond that.

-Plus trips to the zoo, Magnolia Market at the Silos, and living in the same hotel with your team for a week is the best team building I know of!
+Plus trips to the zoo, Magnolia Market at the Silos, and living in the same hotel with your team for a week is the best team building there is!

 We row out of the Baylor Crew boathouse located on the Brazos river next to Baylor University, Waco, TX.

-- The week before we leave, Thursday and Friday practices will be spent inspecting and loading equipment onto our trailer.
+- The week before we leave, Thursday and Friday practices will be spent at the boathouse inspecting and loading equipment onto our trailer.

 - Saturday the coaches will take the trailer down to Waco.